DAVID GREENE, HOST:

 LOHR: This clinic has been at the epicenter of the debate over abortion.
 The state is trying to close it because it has not complied with a new law.
 That law requires doctors who perform abortions to be certified OB/GYNs and to have admitting privileges at local hospitals.

 REPRESENTATIVE SAM MIMS: To us, it's a health care issue for women.

-LOHR: That's state representative Sam Mims who sponsored the bill.
+LOHR: That's state representative Sam Mims, who sponsored the bill.
 He says there are risks in any procedure.

-MIMS: If something goes wrong during this procedure, we feel like the physicians ought to be able to follow that patient at a local hospital.
+MIMS: If something goes wrong during this procedure, we feel like that the physicians ought to be able to follow that patient at a local hospital.

-LOHR: All the clinic's doctors are board certified OB/GYNs, but they don't have admitting privileges.
-So since the law took effect last year the clinic has been applying at every local hospital.
+LOHR: All the clinic's doctors are board-certified OB/GYNs, but they don't have admitting privileges.
+So since the law took effect last year, the clinic has been applying at every local hospital.
 Clinic director Shannon Brewer flips through a binder filled with copies of letters the clinic sent on behalf of its three doctors.